Jehad-Hamad/3110_NOTES_FOR_TEST/practice/5/readme.md

-Practice 5: Nested Hexagons and Triangles
+Practice 5: Nested Hexagons

 Goal: Generate geometry and apply transformations.

 Objective:
-Draw nested hexagons alternating with equilateral triangles.
+Draw nested hexagons

 Allow the user to change the number of nesting levels (at least 6).